flisanp/ms1-ceramic-studio/README.md

 **Footer** - A fixed footer that exists on every page.
 Located in the center of the footer are four social media icons with links to the ceramist social media pages.
 The links have the same hover effects as the navbar and changes color when hovering over them.

 #### Features Left To Implement
-- A webshop directly on her page so that customers easily can buy her work without beeing redirected to Etsy.com.
+- A webshop so that customers easily can buy her work without beeing redirected to Etsy.com.

 - The forms functionality.